ede73/diagrammer/README.md

 ```
 shape box
 ```
 Which will make all the rest of the shapes be boxes.
-Statement can appead many times, always shaping the next introduced nodes as such.
+Statement can appead many times, always shaping the next introduced vertices as such.

-### Node colors
+### Vertex colors
 Well everyone needs a bit of color, so do graphs

 ```
 a#ff0000
 ```
-Make a red node
+Make a red vertex

 ### Color variables
 And changing all the colors is tedious, so we have variable.
 Of course.

 ```
 $(greencolor:#00ff00)
-greennode$(greencolor)
+greenvertex$(greencolor)
 ```

 ### Marking the beginning
 ```
-START nodename
+START vertexname
 ```
-May apply to some visualizers, some don't care/support start nodes
+May apply to some visualizers, some don't care/support start vertices

-### Node equality
+### Vertex equality
 Since most visualizers are dynamic, there's little to guide them.
-You can mark nodes to be equal to one other.
+You can mark vertices to be equal to one other.
 ```
-equal nodea, nodeb
+equal vertexa, vertexb
 ```
 GraphViz usually tries to obey.